 In 2024, three new VOC monitoring sites (Ft.
 Logan, Platteville, and Adams) were established and began data collection between January and April.
-These sites, operated by Montrose through September 2025, will undergo Level 3 data validation to ensure accuracy at the PAMS Rocky Flats site.
+These sites, operated by Montrose through September 2025, will undergo Level 3 data validation.
 VOC monitoring at the Rocky Flats site, initially managed by ORSAT LLC and the CDPHE TSP team, transitioned fully to TSP in October 2024, with EPA calibration standards replacing ORSAT's.
 In 2025, VOC monitoring will remain stable apart from a sampling line upgrade, while carbonyl procedures will continue unchanged.
 However, severe winter weather rendered the auto-GC at RFN mostly inoperative during February 2025.